 Answering your Insurance Questions

 As a courtesy, GCMH will submit your bill to your insurance company.
-It is ultimately your responsibility to pay for the services you receive at Grundy County Memorial Hospital.
+It is ultimately your responsibility to pay for the services you receive at Grundy County Memorial Hospital/UnityPoint Health.
 It is also your responsibility to be aware of any exclusions, benefits, co-payments, and deductibles outlined in your insurance plan.
 We recommend that you call your insurance company as soon as possible.
 Some insurance plans require that you pay a co-payment or deductible.
-We will ask that you pay that amount, whatever it is, before leaving Grundy County Memorial Hospital.
+We will ask that you pay that amount when you are scheduled to receive health care services.

 It is our policy to copy insurance cards every time you register, making it possible for us to keep our records up-to-date and ensure accurate billing.
 If other providers are involved in your care – surgeons, radiologists, and pathologists, for example – we will share your billing information with them so they can file with your insurance company as well.
 Note that services by those providers are billed separately and will not be included in our hospital charges.